3bdulrahmanOthman/3bdulrahmanOthman/README.md

 ## 🚀 About Me
 I'm a passionate **Front-End Developer** with over 3 years of experience, specializing in **React**, **Material-UI**, and **Framer Motion**.
 I love turning ideas into user-friendly web experiences that look great across devices.

-- 🌍 Based in Sohag, Egypt
+- 🌍 Based in New Cairo, Egypt
 - 🔭 Currently working on **ISTIDAFA Web Hosting Platform**
 - 🌱 Learning more about **UI/UX Design** and **Full-Stack Development**